breqdev/breq.dev/src/projects/light-tower.md

 since Adafruit's library uses DMA (direct memory access) to control the Pi's PWM module.

 I then wrote an Octoprint plugin that handles printer events.
-It was pretty easy to use the
-[EventHandlerPlugin mixin](https://docs.octoprint.org/en/master/plugins/mixins.html#eventhandlerplugin)
-to write a basic Python script that called the NeoPixel script when necessary.
+I used the [EventHandlerPlugin mixin](https://docs.octoprint.org/en/master/plugins/mixins.html#eventhandlerplugin) to write a basic Python script that called the NeoPixel script when necessary.